autobooks/autobooks-ios/README.md

 ## 1. Install the Autobooks SDK

 Currently both CocoaPods and manual installs are supported.
-Swift Package Manager (SPM) support is coming soon.

 ### CocoaPods